hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/firebase/2-setup-firebase-admin.md

 1. Back at the project settings screen, navigate to service accounts

-1. Generate new private key
+1. Generate a new private key

 1. Rename to `firebase-admin.json` and move it to the project root